KEP-5677: DRA Resource Availability Visibility

 poolName: node-1

-nodeName: node-1 # Empty for non-node-local pools
+nodeName: node-1 # Omitted for multi-node / mixed-node pools

 totalDevices: 4